Dangers People Encounter Indoors And Safety Tips To Prevent Accidents At Home

 Fire Hazards

-The National Fire Protection Association (NFPA) reports that fire departments responded to a fire every 23 seconds in 2023.
+In 2023, a fire department responded to a fire every 23 seconds, according to the National Fire Protection Association (NFPA).
 Many home fires begin due to:

 Kitchen fires are especially common, with deep frying being a leading cause of severe fire-related injuries.